-A gluten-free pancake stack that can pass off as dessert?
+A stack of gluten-free pancakes that can pass off as dessert?
 Yes please!

 These pomegranate pistachio pancakes contain no added sugar or grains – all you need is a banana and two eggs for a sweet and perfectly moist pancake.